 EMSA also analyses how the shipping routes from Europe to China and from Europe to the US have been affected.
 In 2020, the ship traffic from Europe to China and the US has declined when compared to same periods in 2019.
-This negative trend continues in January 2021.
+This negative trend continues to be observed with traffic to and from China, but not with US traffic for March 2021.
 For more details please refer to section 5 of the report.